Work is love brought to light! Kahlil Gibran

 The most common form of love is work!

-Moreover, in situations where man does not act towards others with love, but only for so-called profit, then he performs a sui generis theft.
+Moreover, in situations where man does not act towards others with love, but only for the so-called profit, then he performs a sui generis theft.

 The goal of work is not profit, but integration into the great circuit of spontaneous love, offering others the materialized form of our love, the product of work, which has the role of helping, supporting, comforting, cheering, healing – our neighbor.

-For example, when work is love brought to light, a baker who makes bread for his fellow citizens, if he is conscious and responsible, seeks to manufacture – within the limits of the financial profitability to which competition subjects him – a bread as good, nutritious, healthy or even healing as possible and NOT a toxic bread, infested with parasites, molds or other harmful organisms, performing a service to the community and living with intensity the joy of offering a good and beneficial thing to other people.
+For example, when work is love brought to light, a baker who made bread for his fellow citizens, if he is conscious and responsible, aims to manufacture – within the limits of the financial profitability to which the competition subjects him – a bread that is as good, nutritious, healthy or even healing as possible and NOT a toxic bread, infested with parasites, molds or other harmful organisms, performing a service to the community and living intensely the joy of offering a good and beneficial thing to other people.
+He will fix, within the limits of the possibilities offered by the commercial conditions, a fair price that will allow him to sustain his activity and allow his materialized love – the product of labor – to be in a natural way accessible to those who need it (as opposed to those who would fix the price at the maximum that the market allows, this being their only creed and criterion).

 He is only apparently alone, because he is integrated into a circuit in which everyone realizes his share of service to others, help and love for others, each supporting and being supported by this veritable chain of love.